-Sometimes the most accurate way of defining one thing is to compare it others.
-This is one of those times!
-So, before trying to paint a picture of what assertiveness is, let’s dedicate a couple of sentences to establishing what it is not.
+Sometimes the most accurate way of defining one thing is to compare it to others.
+Before trying to paint a picture of what assertiveness is, let’s establish what it is not.

 If you are exhibiting assertiveness, you are in the process of distinguishing yourself from passivity.
-When you are passive, you “go with the flow,” “let things slide” and don’t “get your dander up.”
-And you repeatedly beg people to “chill!”
-You are docile; you are submissive; you could accurately be characterized as simply not being engaged or having thoughts on the matter in question.
-You accept or allow decisions to be made and courses of action to be pursued without active response or resistance.
+When you are passive, you go with the flow and let things slide.
+You may be docile or submissive.
+A passive person may be characterized as simply not being engaged or having thoughts on the matter in question.
+Passive people tend to accept or allow decisions to be made and courses of action to be pursued without active response or resistance.

 On the other extreme, exhibiting assertiveness needs to be distinguished from being aggressive.
-When you are aggressive, you are “poised to attack,” “ready to confront” and “looking for a fight.”
-You seek to intimidate opponents and “push things through” that you are convinced are in the best interests of all.
-You are consumed with short-term wins and are quick to point out that, “The ends most assuredly justify the means!”
+When you are aggressive, you are poised to attack and looking for a fight.
+You might seek to intimidate opponents and push things through that you are convinced are in the best interests of all.
+Aggressors tend to be consumed with short-term wins and are quick to point out that, “The ends most assuredly justify the means!”